Andrew-S-Rosen/cbe504/main.typ

 We can simplify #ref(<eq:first_order_irreversible>) to
 $ conc("A") = conc("A")_0 e^(-k t). $<eq:first_order_irreversible2>
 From #ref(<eq:first_order_irreversible2>), a plot of $ln(conc("A"))$ vs. $t$ from the experimental data should be linear for a first-order, irreversible reaction.
 #footnote[If experimental data is collected and found to fit well to #ref(<eq:first_order_irreversible2>), it would be consistent with a first-order, irreversible reaction but that does not guarantee that it is truly first order nor does it imply that the reaction is necessarily elementary.
-For instance, a true rate law of $r = k conc("A") conc("B")$ might appear first order in #conc("A") if #conc("B") is in great excesss, such that only changes in $conc("A")$ appreciably alter the rate.
+For instance, a true rate law of $r = k conc("A") conc("B")$ might appear first order in #conc("A") if #conc("B") is in great excess, such that only changes in $conc("A")$ appreciably alter the rate.
 This would be more precisely referred to as pseudo-first order in #conc("A").]
 As a sanity check, we can also see that when $t->infinity$, $[A] -> 0$ as expected.